alecstem/ga-tsp/README.md

 </p>

 # Description
 TSP optimized with a genetic algorithm using OX1 crossbreeding, written in C++.
 Visualization done in terminal window.
-For now arbitrary node locations are generated on each run, but I'll add a way to add nodes manually with the mouse soon enough.
+For now arbitrary node locations are generated on each run, but I'll implement adding nodes manually with the mouse soon enough.

 ### How does this work?
 | Process            | Implementation                                                                                                         |